OnnoH/docker-quickstart/exercises/exercise-1/README.md

 Issuing the Docker commands is done via a CLI that comes with the Docker Desktop and is available if you passed the litmus test.

-Just run the `docker` command without any parameters and your screen will be flooded.
+Just run the `docker --help` command and your screen will be flooded.
+Use `docker --help | more` to have a somewhat tranquil experience.

 The most common commands are listed on top.
 To get more information on a specific command, just type `docker <command>` followed by `--help`.
 E.g.

 ```shell
 docker pull --help
 ```

+You're all set!